StarCrusher96/Kerbal-Star-Systems-2/README.md

 ## Minimum System Requirements
-   * Memory: 8 GB RAM
+   * Memory: 8-16 GB RAM
    * Graphics: 1-2 GB VRAM
    * KSP: 1.12.x

 ## Installation
 ### 1. Download KSS2
-  - Delete previous KSS2 versions from GameData before installing.
-Merging with old files will not ensure the mod to work properly.
+  (- Delete previous KSS2 versions from GameData before installing.
+Merging with old files will not ensure the mod to work properly.) -> Once there are multiple versions.
   - [GitHub](https://github.com/StarCrusher96/Kerbal-Star-Systems-2/releases)
        - Download KSS2_Core.
 Unzip and drop the contents of the zip package onto GameData
        - Download the desired KSS2 system.
 Unzip and drop the contents of the zip package onto GameData